Every time someone checks your credit report, the inquiry is logged.

 Each inquiry shows up on your credit report and contains information about the lender doing the inquiring and what type of inquiry they made.
 When an inquiry is directly related to borrowing money it is a hard credit check.

 But not all credit checks are done by banks seeking information about the trustworthiness of a borrower.
-There are any number innocuous reasons your borrowing history might be examined: You may be checking in on your own credit report, a credit card company may look into your borrowing history to offer you a pre-qualified promotion, or a potential employer may pull an applicant’s report as part of the screening process.
+There are any number innocuous reasons your borrowing history might be examined: You may be checking in on your own credit report, a credit card company may look into your borrowing history to offer you a pre-qualified promotion, a potential employer may pull an applicant’s report as part of the screening process or your auto insurance company may be reviewing your credit to determine the premium they will charge.
 Instances like these constitute soft credit checks.

 The effect of credit checks on your score

 The credit bureaus track every credit pull (both hard and soft) and log them for two years.
 Soft credit checks have no effect on your credit score.
 You’re free to check in on your own credit report as often as you want.
-In fact, you should consider checking your credit report regularly to make sure it is correct, which you can do free each year at any of the credit bureaus.
+In fact, you should consider checking your credit report regularly to make sure it is correct, which you can do free at Annualcreditreport.com.

 Hard checks are another story.
 Hard checks impact scores for one year, with those logged in past six months counting the most toward your total.
 Banks want to know how often a person has applied for credit: Too many tries in a short period might indicate a risky borrower.

 If you have a well-established financial track record, hard credit checks won’t affect your credit score much, if at all.
-But if you have a limited borrowing history, you could find that too many hard inquiries within 30 days could impact your ratings score by as many as five points per check.
+But if you have a limited borrowing history, you could find that too many hard inquiries within 30 days could impact your credit score.